koompi/koompi.org/content/basic/_index.en.md

 ---

 ## Removing Packages
 A package is always installed with other packages that it *depends on*, `called dependencies`.
-Quite often those dependencies are already, or partially installed on your system, because other **packages also depend on it**.
+Quite often those dependencies are already, or partially installed on your system because other **packages also depend on it**.

 If you just want to remove the package, the command following will be enough
 ```